 Sabbaday Falls is one of the most visited waterfalls in New Hampshire and arguably the most popular stop along the Kancamagus Highway road trip.

-Those with older family members or disabilities can enjoy the falls from here, while others climb a steep stone staircase with wooden rails and boardwalk to see the falls from a higher vantage point.
+Those with older family members or disabilities can enjoy the falls from the bottom.
+Meanwhile, others in the group can climb a steep stone staircase with wooden rails and a boardwalk to see the falls from a higher vantage point.

-The waterfall is a 45 ft series of cascades crashing through a narrow flume and it is a very picturesque scene, but it will be busy!
+The waterfall is a 45 ft series of cascades crashing through a narrow flume and it is a very picturesque scene but it will be busy.
+Sabbaday Falls is one of the best Kancamagus Highway waterfalls, so plan to stop here if waterfalls are your priority.

 8. Russell-Colbath House